soenneker/soenneker.reflection.cache/README.md

 | IsArray_Cache         | 0.0060 ns | 0.0102 ns | 0.0096 ns | 0.0000 ns |

 Notes:
 - These benchmarks are built over iterations.
 The first operation is going to be as slow as the Reflection it sits in front of.
+- These are based off of a test class `TestType` which is located in the test library.
 - Outliers have been removed in cases BenchmarkDotnet deems necessary.